River Clodiagh

 The River Clodiagh (An Chlóideach) is a small river which rises in Lough Coumduala in the Comeragh Mountains in north County Waterford.
-(It should not be confused with the River Clodiagh in County Kilkenny.)
 It flows through the villages of Rathgormack, Clonea-Power and Portlaw before joining the River Suir just outside Portlaw.
 The river is fed by a number of smaller tributaries including Hunts stream and Aughtnawilliam stream.

-Kayak tragedy

-Two canoeists, on a sit-on kayak, drowned after being stuck in a weir at Portlaw, in April 2010.
+The river is used for canoeing, kayaking and fishing.
+In April 2010, two canoeists on a sit-on kayak drowned after being stuck in a weir at Portlaw.